24.1: DNA Replication

 Replication can proceed at the Ter site if the replisome is moving from the light blue to dark blue sequences of the TER site.
 The TER site hence exhibits polarity.

 Panel A, E. coli contains a single circular chromosome, which replicates bidirectionally from a single origin (small oval).
-The direction of replisome travel from the origin is depicted by arrows.
-Chromosomal midpoint indicated by a straight line.
+Arrows depict the direction of replisome travel from the origin.
+A straight line indicates the chromosomal midpoint.
 The location of ter sites on the E. coli chromosome is shown relative to oriC.
 Permissive orientation is displayed in light blue, nonpermissive orientation is displayed in dark blue.

 Panel B, structure of Tus-ter (PDB ID: 2I06) illustrating the nonpermissive and permissive faces (left) and the “locked” conformation formed by DNA unwinding at the nonpermissive face (right).
 The cytosine base at position 6 of ter (C6), which flips into a specific binding site on the nonpermissive face of Tus to form the “lock,” is indicated.